(Warning: Some images in the Investigation Report can be disturbing!)

 1. The Starchild was an adult.

 The first decision we made was obvious; we could not compare the two skulls with each other.
 They are different.
 Apples and oranges.
 One is an adult and female and one is most likely on first look and of the opinion of several experts, a child.
 Many of the many claims previously made make the mistake of assuming the Starchild Skull is that of a fulling grown adult.
 Of course many of the measurements would seem anomalous if that were true.
 The age of the Star Child is not in dispute with the team of The Field Reports.
 We have found only one contradiction of the age previously made from an unnnamed source.
-Since then, there has been an across-the-board agreement between all experts and lab results that the Star Child is indeed…a child – a 5-year-old child.
+Since then, there has been an across-the-board agreement between all experts, including a dentist basing his opinion on his tooth analysis, and lab results that the Star Child is indeed…a child – a 5-year-old child.

 2. The eye sockets are unexplainably shallow.